Mahjouba91/prod-images/README.md

 ## Description ##

 This plugin allow to build development environment without copy data from uploads folder.
-Manage an failback with PHP and production assets.
+Manage a fallback with PHP and production assets.

 ## Important to know ##